 3. Educate yourself about social media

-Chances are, that since you are reading this social media guide for parents, you are already doing something to educate yourself.
+Since you are reading this social media guide for parents, you are already doing something to educate yourself.
 Great job!
 But don’t stop here.
 It’s important for you to know what social media services your children are using.
 When you know the dangers and benefits you can better understand the situation.
 Additionally, you get to know the world your children are living in.

 There are quite many apps children use that we adults have no idea about.
 A good way to get to know them a bit better is to ask your child to teach you about them.
 You get first-hand user guidance, get to know how the apps work, and you get to do something together.
 If that doesn’t sound like a good idea, you can also check videos from YouTube.
 It’s important to keep on doing this when new apps and services emerge.

 4. Educate your children as well